Ellun/code_challenges/README.md

 GitHub username and save to the appropriate folder.</p>

 ### Sources
-These questions come from a variety of sources include online examples, class work, coding books and interviews.
+These questions come from a variety of sources include online examples, class work, Cracking The Coding Interview book and interviews.